 The Absa L’Atelier art competition is open to everyone aged 21 to 40 years old.
 All artists, those with formal training, as well as self-taught artists, are given an equal opportunity to participate in the competition.

-The adjudication and selection of artworks are done from the online entries.
-Adjudication of all artworks is done by an independent panel of adjudicators appointed by the partners, namely the South African National Association for the Visual Arts (SANAVA) and Absa.
+Adjudication of all submitted artworks is done by an independent panel of adjudicators appointed by the partners, namely the South African National Association for the Visual Arts (SANAVA) and Absa.

-The adjudicators for the Gerard Sekoto Award are appointed by the Alliance Française, the Institut Français d’Afrique du Sud and the French Embassy in South Africa.
+The adjudicators for the Gerard Sekoto Award are appointed by the Institut Français d’Afrique du Sud and the French Embassy in South Africa.

 Each adjudicator is chosen for their particular field of expertise within the visual arts, including sculpture, painting, digital, printmaking and so forth, and each contributes to the assessment of what is deemed to be quality.